gileck/book-reader-app/book-parser/upload-book/README.md

 ### 1. upload-parsed-book.js

-Uploads a parsed book (text content and metadata) to the MongoDB database with enhanced validation for page-aware content.
+Uploads a parsed book (text content and metadata) to the MongoDB database with support for both Parser v1 and Parser v2 formats.

 #### Usage
 ```bash